openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Question**

-  A question is a type of contribution that you can make to a course discussion topic to surface an issue that the course staff or other students can resolve.
+  A question is a type of contribution that you can make to a course discussion topic to bring attention to an issue that the course staff or other students can resolve.

   For more information, see :ref:`Discussions`.